XRP Ledger Standards

 • Auditor Policy: An optional issuance-level configuration that enables selective disclosure by encrypting balances under an auditor’s public key.

-• Clawback: A privileged issuer-only operation performed via a ConfidentialMPTClawback transaction, which forcibly converts a holder’s confidential balance back into the issuer’s public reserve while preserving ledger accounting consistency through ZKPs.
+• Clawback: A privileged issuer-only operation performed via a ConfidentialMPTClawback transaction, which forcibly burns a holder’s entire confidential balance (decreasing both COA and OA) while preserving ledger accounting consistency through ZKPs.
+The burned funds are permanently removed from circulation.

 4. Scope